monadius/hol_server/README.md

 `server2.ml` is a multi-threaded server.
 It should be preferred over `server.ml` which cannot send real-time updates about executing commands to a client.

-A server can be stopped by typing `CTRL + C` inside the server terminal.
+A server can be stopped by typing `CTRL + C` in the server terminal.
 Note that `CTRL + C` does not stop a server when there is a connected client.
 Instead, `CTRL + C` will interrupt a command executed by a server.
+In order to stop a server with a connected client, type `stop` in the server terminal to disconnect the client and then type `CTRL + C`.

 ## Protocol